kiemlicz/shelm/README.md

 the downloaded and unpacked Chart can be found: `projectRoot/target/nestTarget/prometheusOperator`.
 The re-packed prometheus Chart will contain `extraConfig` and `nameOverride` key set in `values.yaml`

 It is also possible to use direct URI for Chart: `ChartLocation.Remote(URI.create("https://github.com/kiemlicz/ambassador/raw/gh-pages/salt-2.1.2.tgz"))`
+or not `helm repo add`'ed repository: `ChartLocation.RemoteRepository("thename", URI.create("https://kiemlicz.github.io/ambassador/"), ChartRepositorySettings.NoAuth, Some("2.1.3"))`

 3\.
 Publish Chart